-The priest holding the paten with bread, sightly raised, says is a low voice: Blessed are you, Lord God of all creation, for through your goodness we have received the bread we offer you; fruit of the earth and work of human hands, it will become for us the bread of life.
+The priest holding the paten with bread, sightly raised, says in a low voice: Blessed are you, Lord God of all creation, for through your goodness we have received the bread we offer you; fruit of the earth and work of human hands, it will become for us the bread of life.
 And the people respond: Blessed be God.
 In case the offertory chant is not sung, the priest does say these words aloud.
-I am sure you heard these words before.
+I am sure you’ve heard these words before.

-During the offertory, the priest pours wine and little water in the chalice.
+During the offertory, the priest pours wine and a little water into the chalice.
 While doing this sacred action, the priest or the deacon silently says: By the mystery of this water and wine may we come to share in the divinity of Christ who humbled himself to share in our humanity.
 You notice that every action has a meaningful prayer attached.